Wittenberg

-Today, Wittenberg is an industrial centre and popular tourist destination, best known for its intact historic center and various memorial sites dedicated to Martin Luther and Philip Melanchthon.
-The buildings associated with those two figures were added to the UNESCO World Heritage list in 1996, along with other sites in Eisleben, because of their religious significance and testimony to one of the most influential movements of medieval Europe.
+Today Wittenberg is an industrial centre and tourist destination, with an intact historic centre and various additional memorial sites dedicated to Martin Luther and his friend and fellow theologian / reformer Melanchthon, author of the Evangelical Lutheran seminal theological document of the Augsburg Confession of 1530.
+The buildings associated with those two figures were added to the UNESCO (United Nations Educational, Scientific, and Cultural Organization) designated World Heritage list in 1996, along with other sites in nearby Eisleben, because of their religious significance and testimony to one of the most influential religious, political and social movements of world history from the Medieval / Middle Ages era in the History of Europe.

 History

 Historical documents first mention the settlement in 1180 as a small village founded by Flemish colonists under the rule of the House of Ascania.
 In 1260 this village became the residence of the dukes of Saxe-Wittenberg, and in 1293 the settlement was granted its town charter as a free-standing town.

-Wittenberg developed into an important trade centre during the following several centuries, because of its central location.
+Wittenberg developed into an important trade centre during the following few centuries because of its central location.
 When the local branch of the Ascanians died out in 1422, control of Saxe-Wittenberg passed to the House of Wettin.
-This town became an important regional political and cultural centre at the end of the 15th century, when Frederick III "the Wise", the Elector of Saxony from 1486 to 1525, made his residence in Wittenberg.
-Several parts of boundaries of the town were extended soon afterward.
-The second bridge over the Elbe River was built from 1487 through 1490 and the castle church (the Schlosskirche in German) was erected from 1496 through 1506.
+The town became an important regional political and cultural centre at the end of the 15th century when Frederick III "the Wise", the Elector of Saxony from 1486 to 1525, made his residence in Wittenberg.
+Several parts of the boundaries of the town were extended soon afterwards.
+The second bridge over the Elbe River was built between 1487 and 1490 and the castle church (the Schlosskirche in German) was erected between 1496 and 1506.
 The Elector's palace was rebuilt at the same time.